 CSBP External Associates

 Dr Koorosh Gharebhaghi holds BC(Eng), MEng, PhD and an MEd.
 His research interests include system engineering within different fields such as transportation, manufacturing and so on.
 Koorosh is currently an academic at RMIT, Australia, and consults as a professional engineer and senior technical advisor on mega and large infrastructure projects in both the public and private sectors.
-His current membership includes MIEAust, MITE, MIIE, MCIAust and MATSE.

 Prof. Liz Varga, FCABE, FARPI, FHEA, PhD, MBA, BA Hons is a complex systems expert with a research focus on infrastructure (energy, transport, water, waste and telecoms), cities and buildings.
 She is a professor at UCL in the engineering faculty working with government, national system operators and service providers to improve sustainable innovation and resilience of socio-technical systems via adoption of digital technologies and automation.
 She has published more than 60 journal articles and is a Fellow of the Chartered Association of Building Engineers.

-Sarah Canning is a Solicitor and Partner at Franklins Solicitors LLP.
-She specialises in Dispute Resolution handling litigation and mediation cases for clients based across the UK and overseas.
+Sarah Canning is a Solicitor specialising in Dispute Resolution handling litigation and mediation cases for clients based across the UK and overseas.
 She is a dual Accredited Mediator having gained the qualifications from the School of Psychology & Psychotherapy, Regents University, London and the Centre of Effective Dispute Resolution (CEDR).
 Sarah is also qualified as an NLP Master Practitioner.
 She chairs the Institute of Directors (IoD) Leicestershire and South East Midlands branch.

 Debra Charles.
-A dyslexic entrepreneur, futurologist, public speaker and policy influencer, Debra is one of the UK’s top SME Business leaders, Debra is founder and CEO of Novacroft, a 300-strong team of specialists in smart technology and customers care organisation.
-Novacroft designed the concessionary Oyster card system and transformed how people travel around London along with providing the infrastructure for Olympic and ParaOlympics.
-Toady 32m people use Novacroft’s products and services.
+A dyslexic entrepreneur, futurologist, public speaker and policy influencer, Debra is one of the UK’s top SME Business leaders, Debra is founder and CEO of Novacroft, a 300-strong team of specialists in smart technology and customer care.
+Novacroft designed the concessionary Oyster card system.
+Today 32m people use Novacroft’s products and services.
 In 2019 Debra was awarded an Honorary Doctorate from Cranfield University for her work in integrating people, processes and technology.
 Debra is a trustee of the Northamptonshire Community Foundation, and a member of Cranfield’s Advisory Board.

 David Logan is a co-founder of The Corporate Citizenship Company, a specialist corporate responsibility consultancy.
-He has 40 years’ frontline experience in managing corporate responsibility issues for international companies.
-In the 1990s David was part of the team that founded LBG (originally the London Benchmarking Group) now a global standard for measuring corporate community investment.
+He has 40 years’ frontline experience in corporate responsibility issues for international companies.
+In the 1990s David was part of the team that founded LBG, a global standard for measuring corporate community investment.
 He was a Visiting Fellow in corporate responsibility at the Cranfield School of Management.
 Recently retired, David’s book about his work ‘Corporate Citizenship: The Role of Companies as Citizens of the Modern World’ was published in 2018, and his 2nd book, ‘Companies for Good’, was published in 2021.

 Connie Penn of Kilrush Consultancy is a locally based card payment expert, a hands-on practitioner specialising in all types of card processing including PCI DSS & card acceptance at Point of Interaction [POI].
 Connie is fully conversant with banking practices in debit, credit & pre-pay payments for authorisation & settlement & in the newest technologies supporting payment at POIs.

 James Roberts is a true mover and shaker, managing the Grosvenor Centre on behalf of owners Legal & General with a truly community-based approach to long term social impact.
-James serves on the board of the Northampton Town Centre BID (Business Improvement District) and he is actively engaged in the Northampton Forward project whose board he also sits.
+James serves on the board of the Northampton Town Centre BID (Business Improvement District) and he is actively engaged in the Northampton Forward project on whose board he also sits.

-Guy Schanschieff MBE, DL is the Founder & Managing Director of Bambino Mio, the world’s most widely used reusable nappy brand.
+Guy Schanschieff MBE, DL is the Founder & Managing Director of Bambino Mio, the world’s most widely-used reusable nappy brand.
 Since launching in 1997, Guy has strived to not only develop and grow Bambino Mio but the entire reusable nappy industry by educating parents about the financial, environmental and health benefits of reusable nappies.
 Over 24 years later, with 60+ awards and distributing to over 50 countries, Bambino Mio has become a true ‘beacon’ in terms of proactive and strategic corporate responsibility and sustainability.
-In 2011 Guy was awarded an MBE in the New Year Honours List for his services to business.
+In 2011 Guy was awarded an MBE for his services to business.

 Katie Fisher joined St Andrew’s Healthcare as Chief Executive Officer in June 2018.
 Her role prior was Chief Executive for West Hertfordshire Hospitals NHS Trust, where she successfully led a transition programme to steer the organisation out of areas deemed to be inadequate by the CQC.
 Originally trained as a nurse, Katie has a long and distinguished record in improving the quality of care and enhancing patient experience.
-She established her career within the NHS, where she held a number of senior leadership and board level positions.
+She established her career within the NHS, where she held a number of senior leadership and board positions.